-Retirement and Savings Benefits
+Retirement, Savings and Other Benefits

 AltaGas provides retirement and other benefits to employees and executives as noted below as part of its total compensation package.
-AltaGas' retirement and savings framework sets out the governance structure and processes for overseeing the management and administration of plans sponsored by the company to ensure that they are being properly administered.
+AltaGas' retirement and savings framework sets out the governance structure and processes for overseeing the management and administration of company-sponsored plans to ensure they are properly administered.
 The plans are reviewed regularly to ensure they are appropriately structured to reflect changes in AltaGas' business and the markets within which it competes for talent.